Ascend/pytorch/docs/en/installation_guide/compilation_installation_using_source_code.md

             > [!NOTE]
             > For installation instructions, see [Installing gcc 11.2.0](installing_gcc_11-2-0.md) and [Installing cmake 3.18.4](installing_cmake_3-18-4.md).

-        2. Install environment dependencies.

-            ```bash
-            pip install pyyaml
-            pip install setuptools
-            pip install auditwheel
-            ```

-            If you are installing as a non-root user, you need to add `--user` to the command, for example: **pip3 install pyyaml --user**

     2. Compile and generate the Whl installation package for the torch_npu plugin.
         1. Taking v2.7.1-26.0.0 as an example, download the corresponding Ascend Extension for PyTorch branch code and enter the plugin root directory.